Selling Your Home in South County RI: What Actually Matters Right Now

 Why Some Homes Sell—and Others Sit

 It’s not always the obvious factors.
-Sometimes it’s pricing, sometimes presentation, and sometimes it’s how the home is introduced to the market.
+Pricing, presentation, and how a home is introduced to the market can shift the outcome more than most sellers realize.

 -